alejandro-saucedo/big-data-mca/README.md

 Once all the containers are running, connect to any of the spark nodes.
 For example, connect to spark-master container:

 ```
-docker exect -it spark-master bash
+docker exec -it spark-master bash
 ```

 Once in the container, launch Jupyter Notebook by running this: